Digital-Preservation-Finland/dpres-siptools/doc/source/intro.rst

 registry.
 If the basic technical metadata is not given, the metadata for charset, identifier, file format, checksum and date_created will be generated automatically.

-The pre-ingest tool can accept a wide range of files that are described in the `file format specificatios`_.
+The pre-ingest tool can accept a wide range of files that are described in the `file format specifications`_.
 The pre-ingest tool uses a `file-scraper library`_ to recognise mimetype and version metadata, if they are not given as parameters.
 For video containers that have several video and audio streams, mimetypes and versions are collected separately for each stream.
 The file-scraper library also validates the imported file, if this step is not prevented in the skip_wellformed_check parameter.

 The filename in this step (as well as in the later steps) is a relative path to the directory in which the METS document is located.
 However, an optional --base_path parameter allows using an absolute path.